 Ovulation Spotting Vs. Period

+To increase the chances of conception, it’s important to be aware of your fertility window.
 Since ovulation bleeding indicates fertility, it is the right time to try and conceive.
-Getting a confirmation from the doctor that mid-cycle bleeding is not a complication, and is a sign of ovulation could help you determine the right time to have sex, to increase the chances of pregnancy.
+Getting confirmation from the doctor that mid-cycle bleeding is not a complication, and is a sign of ovulation could help you determine the right time to have sex, to increase the chances of pregnancy.